gogs/docs/en-US/features/authentication.md

   - Example: `587

 - Allowed Domains
-  - Restrict what domains can login if you're using public SMTP host or SMTP host with multiple domains.
+  - Restrict what domains can log in if you're using public SMTP host or SMTP host with multiple domains.
   - Example: `gogs.io,mydomain.com,mydomain2.com`

 - Enable TLS Encryption
-  - Enable TLS encryption on authentication
+  - Enable TLS encryption on authentication.

 - Skip TLS Verify
-  - Disable TLS verify on authentication
+  - Disable TLS verify on authentication.

 - This authentication is activate
-  - Enable or disable this auth
+  - Enable or disable this auth.